sandeep4055/Tensorflow/gans/readme.md

 ### Generative models vs. discriminative models
 #
-***Generative models*** and ***discriminative models*** are two fundamental approaches in machine learning that serve different purposes and have distinct characteristics.
+***Generative models*** and ***Discriminative models*** are two fundamental approaches in machine learning that serve different purposes and have distinct characteristics.
 Here's a comparison between generative models and discriminative models:

 - ***Generative Models:***